ehabhussein/HL7-fuzzer/Readme.md

     ```

 ### The Fuzzing server
-  * The server simply replies with random data taken from `self.strats` to client's sending an HL7 message
+  * The server simply replies with random data taken from `self.strats` to client's sending an HL7 message.
+  * The server session sqlite file will be saved in the DB folder with `-server` in the filename.
   * to start the server:

  ```bash